 Types of ISAs

-ISAs are available in two main types; within each type of ISA you can choose from a range of products to create a savings portfolio tailored to meet your needs.
-The two types of ISAs are:
+ISAs are available in two main types (innovative ISA); within each type of ISA you can choose from a range of products to create a savings portfolio tailored to meet your needs.
+The types of ISAs are:

 - Stocks and shares ISAs, which allow you to invest in funds, structured investments, or in the stock market.
 This extra risk can make for a potentially higher return.